 How to Grow Cockscomb from Seed

 - Very gently press the seeds into warm, moist, well-draining soil.
+The seeds need light to germinate, so don't cover with soil.

 - Keep the soil moist.
 A plastic cover may be used to retain moisture.
 If so, air out the plants daily and mist the soil.
 Seedlings should appear in one to two weeks.

 - Once seedlings appear, remove the plastic cover.
 Be sure the seedlings are in an area with abundant light.
 If kept indoors, they may require a grow light.
+Seedlings need 12 to 16 hours of light.

 - Plant your seedling in their permanent location, keeping the soil line at the same height.
 Burying them too deeply can cause stem rot, while not burying deep enough can cause the plants to dry out.